JenuelDev/Explorer-Context-Menu-Integration-for-windows-terminal/README.md

 - [Terminal GitHub](https://github.com/microsoft/terminal#other-install-methods) - you can read more here Other install methods

 > 👉 Note: Windows Terminal requires Windows 10 1903 (build 18362) or later
-## Download the latest release [HERE](https://github.com/MisterJ936/Explorer-Context-Menu-Integration-for-windows-terminal/files/5212523/Source_0.0.1.zip)
+## Download the latest release [HERE](https://github.com/MisterJ936/Explorer-Context-Menu-Integration-for-windows-terminal/releases)

-Follow This Steps After Downloading, and will configure everything for you.
+Download and Extract files and Follow This Steps After Downloading, and will configure everything for you.

 ## Step 1
 Open Windows Terminal and Open settings. use Command `Ctrl + ,` or by clicking the drop down menu.